BalduinLandolt/createStemmaR/README.md

 # createStemmaR
+(By Balduin Landolt)

-Testing possibilities of generating phylogenetic stemmata with R.
+This project aims to test possibilities of generating phylogenetic stemmata with R.

+### Project Structure
+The expected project structure must be:

+`root/script.R`
+`root/functions.R`
+`root/data/trivial.csv`

 ### Run instructions

-- Set Working directory to where the script path.
-All input data needs to be placed in a folder `data` in the same directory.
-(Otherwise, paths in the script need to be adjusted accordingly.)
+- Ensure that the project structure is correct and all files are where they are expected to be.
+Easiest is to clone the git repository.
+If another structure is wanted, all file paths in the scripts need to be adjusted accordingly.

 - Install required packages.

+- Run `script.R`

 ### Required Packages